Security considerations for BMC Remedy AR System

 BMC Remedy AR System security

 Security is an important consideration for AR System.
-The AR System server addresses security through the following controls:
+The AR System server addresses security through:

-- BMC Remedy Encryption Security—Protects data that is passed over a network between a client and a server.
-The AR System client libraries contain built-in encryption capabilities that you can enable to secure the connection to the AR System server.
-BMC Remedy AR System version 9.1.02 is tested with database encryption products to ensure the connection can be encrypted.
-For more information see, https://communities.bmc.com/community/bmcdn/bmc_remedy_ar_system/blog/2017/02/25/trending-in-support-enabling-ssl-encryption-for-ar-to-ms-sql-database-connections-with-91-sp2 and https://communities.bmc.com/community/bmcdn/bmc_remedy_ar_system/blog/2017/06/12/trending-in-support-ssl-encryption-for-ar-to-oracle-connections-with-remedy-91-sp2-and-later.
+- BMC Remedy Encryption Security — Protection for data that is passed over the wire.
+AR System client libraries contain built-in encryption capabilities that you can enable to secure the connection to the AR System server.
+Higher levels of encryption (BMC Remedy Encryption Performance Security or BMC Remedy Encryption Premium Security) are available if you need stronger encryption.
+AR System is also tested with database encryption products from your database vendor to ensure that this connection can be encrypted.

-- Password security—AR System ensures that passwords are always encrypted.
-An SHA-2 256 of passwords is stored in the database, ensuring that the system (and therefore a reader of the database) cannot retrieve passwords.
+- Password security — AR System ensures that passwords are always encrypted.
+An MD5 hash of passwords is stored in the database, ensuring that the system (and therefore a reader of the database) cannot retrieve passwords.
 In addition, the AR System server allows you to use policies to enforce password changes.
 For password policy information, see Enforcing a password policy introduction.

 Mid tier security